About Performance Audits

 What programs are subject to performance audits?

-We report our findings to the Legislature in public hearings, typically held by the Joint Legislative Audit and Review Committee.
-Check the schedule on the JLARC website to find an upcoming I-900 meeting that features a report on a performance audit.
-You can watch live or archived JLARC hearings on TVW.
+We report our findings to the Legislature through the Joint Legislative Audit and Review Committee (JLARC).
+The calendar on the JLARC website will show any upcoming I-900 meetings.
+Those presentations are streamed live and archived on TVW.